Home » Recipes » Dinner Ideas » Pork » Easy Pork Carnitas Recipe

 How to Make Pork Carnitas

 • Cut the peppers into long slices, about 1/4″ wide or so.
 And then, about half an hour before the meat is done cooking, heat a wide skillet over medium heat.
-I like to use a large cast iron skillet.
+I like to use a large cast-iron skillet.

 • Add butter and olive oil to the skillet & cook the peppers.
 When the butter has melted, add the peppers and stir to coat.
 Cook until softened, and then turn up the heat to medium-high.
-Let the peppers start to darken and char, stirring every couple minutes.
+Let the peppers start to darken and char, stirring every couple of minutes.
+They’re beautiful.
+And so yummy.
+I love that charred texture and flavor!

 a platter of tacos with carnitas meat and sauteed sweet peppers

-More Taco Fixings to Consider
+More Taco Toppings to Consider

 When it comes to topping these pulled pork tacos, just think about it like you’d be making any other kind of taco.
 Here are some of my family’s favorite toppings: